pjot/stompie/README.md

 It might seem like a stupid idea to write this, but it's meant to eventually be a drop-in replacement for the extension for situations when you cannot install it (it is not officially supported by RHEL for example).

 ## Differences
-* Stompie only handles one subscribtion at a time for simplicity.
-This means that for example Stompie::ack assumes the frame belongs to the current subscription.
+* Stomp only handles one subscribtion at a time for simplicity.
+This means that for example Stomp::ack assumes the frame belongs to the current subscription.
-* Stompie supports the NACK command.
+* Stomp supports the NACK command.

 ## API coverage
 Not all of it is supported yet, but this is a work in progress!